The Greatest Neo Soul Artists of All-Time

 Fast forwarding into the 2000s, the Neo Soul genre saw the introduction of John Legend, KEM, Musiq Soulchild, Raphael Saadiq, Anthony Hamilton, Lyfe Jennings, Bilal, and Raheem DeVaughn.

-I think most can agree that the true standout star of this generation of Neo Soul artists is John Legend.
-Making his debut in 2004 through Kanye West’s GOOD Music label, John Legend would become at the top of the genre, even though some of his music can be consider as R&B, from multi-platinum selling albums to features to songwriting to winning dozens awards.
+I think most can agree that the true standout star of this generation of Neo Soul artists was John Legend.
+Making his debut in 2004 through Kanye West’s GOOD Music label, John Legend would become at the top of the genre, even though some of his music can be consider as R&B. John Legend went from having multi-platinum selling albums to numerous features to top songwriting credits to winning dozens of awards.

 While not as popular or may not have a household name, but KEM has arguably made some of the best music, with his smooth soft sound that easily travels across demographics.
-Then you have artists like Anthony Hamilton and Lyfe Jennings who have more of street, or growing up in the neighborhood, edge to them.
+You also have artists like Anthony Hamilton and Lyfe Jennings who have more of street, or growing up in the heart of the community, edge to them.
 The other above mentioned artists are also well accomplished, from Musiq Soulchild’s “Love” to Bilal’s “Soul Sista”.